-The perfect Disney stroller will be large enough to accommodate most children in your party; Disney can be an epic physical workout after a few days of park hopping, so if you had a well-sized stroller for the little ways it’s no issue to have a 10-year-old with tired legs in their for a few minutes on your way to that favorite park lunch spot.
+The perfect Disney stroller will be large enough to accommodate most children in your party; Disney can be an epic physical workout after a few days of park hopping, so if you had a well-sized stroller for the little ways it’s no issue to have a 10-year-old with tired legs in there for a few minutes on your way to that favourite park lunch spot.

 - No valuables should be left behind in your stroller, at any time, when it is not in your sight.